Kim, Bashaw win New Jersey primaries for Senate seat held by embattled Menendez

 The 8th District includes parts of Elizabeth, Jersey City and Newark.

-And in the 3rd District, Assemblywoman Carol Murphy won the Democratic primary over colleague Herb Conaway.
+And in the 3rd District, Assemblyman Herb Conaway won the Democratic primary over colleague Carol Murphy, advancing to face Republican Rajesh Mohan, who also won Tuesday.

 The race is for the seat being vacated by Kim as he runs for the Senate.

-Note: This story has been updated to correct the outcome of the 3rd District race.